Tay-Jie-Wen-Marcus/tay-jie-wen-marcus/README.md

 ### Hi there 👋
-This repository is for me to keep track of interesting projects that I am involved in, and have come across in school or at work.
+This repository is for me to keep track of interesting projects that I am involved in, which I have come across in school or at work.
 It is for me to track my own learning and receive feedback to improve!

 Find out more in my [Github Page](https://tay-jie-wen-marcus.github.io/)